a-memme/snapchat_correlation_analysis/README.md

         - indication of linear relationships on a individual channel-level

 ## Regression
-The purpose of performing regression analyses on the following metrics were to further support their respective correlation coefficients, and see if sufficient models could be built to accurately depcit these relationships.
+The purpose of performing regression analyses on the following metrics was to provide supporting insight on their strong correlation values, and to investigate whether sufficient linear/non-linear models could be built to accurately depict these relationships.

 *Note multiple regression was not performed due to multicolinearity of predictor variables (i.e those strongly correlated with UVs).*